camarman/FFLocker/README.md

 After the decryption is complete, you can permanently delete the encrypted folder via a single command.

+>Note: Since Folder Locker.exe or File Locker.exe is trying to overwrite your file/folder for encryption/decryption purposes, you may encounter a warning, If you have an anti-virus program.
+If running  `.exe` does not feel safe, you can always run the `.py` files.

 ## Examples

 ### File Locker

 A snapshot from the encryption process of a pdf file

 ![filelocker](https://user-images.githubusercontent.com/45866787/130237326-3cf06735-c1c1-449d-8fb3-a609715d0d68.png)